IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 ---

-**Focus**
+**🎯 Focus**

+- **Focus** means everyone should be focused on the sprint goal and the desired outcome of the sprint.
+The product owner must be focused on value, while the development team should focus on delivery and quality under the watchful eye of the Scrum master, who’s focused on the team’s use of Scrum and on removing any impediment that blocks them from delivering the increment.

 **Everyone focuses on the work of the Sprint and goals of the Scrum team.**

-- **Focus** - means everyone should be focused on the sprint goal and the desired outcome of the sprint.
-The product owner must be focused on value, while the development team should focus on delivery and quality under the watchful eye of the Scrum master, who’s focused on the team’s use of Scrum and on removing any impediment that blocks them from delivering the increment.

 ---

 **Courage**

-- **Courage** - means the Scrum team should have the courage needed to work transparently, to do the right thing—even when it’s painful—and to tackle difficult challenges.
+- **Courage** means the Scrum team should have the courage needed to work transparently, to do the right thing—even when it’s painful—and to tackle difficult challenges.

 ---